The Firemen's Ball: Controversy

 Forman has commented on the issue of whether his film should be seen as an allegory of the larger society of the time:

 I didn't want to give any special message or allegory.
 I wanted just to make a comedy knowing that if I'll be real, if I'll be true, the film will automatically reveal an allegorical sense.
 That's a problem of all governments, of all committees, including firemen's committees.
 That they try and they pretend and they announce that they are preparing a happy, gay, amusing evening or life for the people.
 And everybody has the best intentions...
 But suddenly things turn out in such a catastrophic way that, for me, this is a vision of what's going on today in the world.

 The film generated considerable controversy on its release.
 Among other things, fire companies across Czechoslovakia protested that the film was an attack on their integrity, to the extent that Forman and his team felt obliged to tour the country dispelling this literal reading.
 The Czechoslovak Communist party members took exception to the film's cynical tone.
 However, the film became a big hit in Czechoslovak cinemas, selling over 750,000 tickets.

 Carlo Ponti, the film's Italian producer, also took umbrage at the film and pulled his financing, leaving Forman to face a possible 10-years' imprisonment for "economic damage to the state".
 Forman drove from London to Paris to see Claude Lelouch, who had once promised he would buy international rights for any film Forman made, only to find out Lelouch was in Morocco at that time.
 By chance, Forman met with Claude Berri, who contacted François Truffaut, and after watching the film they both agreed to buy the international rights.
+Only the intervention of Truffaut saved the film and found it international distribution.

-Though the film did have a domestic release, and was shown in Czechoslovak cinemas in the reformist atmosphere of the Prague Spring, the film was subsequently banned after the invasion of Czechoslovakia by the Warsaw Pact countries in 1968.
+Though the film did have a domestic release, and was shown in Czechoslovak cinemas in the reformist atmosphere of the Prague Spring, the film was subsequently banned after the invasion of Czechoslovakia by Warsaw Pact countries in 1968.

+Reception

+Roger Ebert wrote, "Telling a seductively mild and humorous story about a retirement fete for an elderly fireman, the movie pokes fun at citizens' committees, the culture of thievery, and solutions that surrender to problems ...
+Forman is not making fun of his characters, but of the system they inhabit."